 This is called “growing by chunking”.

-Edible landscaping offers an example of growing by chunking.
+As an example, we can look at the practice of edible landscaping.
 By simply replacing the conventional landscape with edible plants, you can increase productivity without ripping out the entire lawn to do it.
 Future garden expansions can build on the successes of these small experiments.

 Permaculture is a design approach that can improve the productivity and efficiency of your home-scale farm or garden, by mimicking how natural systems work.